QuKunLab/SpatialBenchmarking/README.md

 5. `sh Config.env.sh`
 6. Enter R and install required packages by command : `install.packages(c('vctrs','rlang','htmlwidgets'))`

-__Dependencies and requirements__
-  Predicting celltypes deconvolution
-  Before you run the pipeline, please make sure that you have installed and python3, R and all the ten packages(Cell2location, RCTD, SpatialDWLS, Stereoscope, SPOTlight, Tangram, Seurat, STRIDE, DestVI, DSTG)
+__Dependencies and requirements for Predicting celltypes deconvolution__ Before you run the pipeline, please make sure that you have installed and python3, R and all the ten packages(Cell2location, RCTD, SpatialDWLS, Stereoscope, SPOTlight, Tangram, Seurat, STRIDE, DestVI, DSTG)

 The package has been tested on Linux system (CentOS) and should work in any valid python environment.
 Installation of Benchmarking may take about 7-15 minutes to install the dependencies.